 Probably one of the most important decisions you have while visiting Bagan is where to see that BEAUTIFUL hot air balloon sunrise…no pressure 🙂

-You have two options for viewing the sunrise the cheap way or the expensive way.
+You have two options for viewing the sunrise the standard way or the unforgettable way.

-- The Cheap Option: Hop on your eBike and select a pagoda of your choice to watch the sunrise.
+- The Everyday Option: Hop on your eBike and select a pagoda of your choice to watch the sunrise.
+Arrive the pagoda before dawn to ensure you get a primo spot.

-- The Pricey Option: Nook a hot air ballon ride with a tour operator in town.
-Be aware that this can cost upwards of $300-$400 USDs.
+- The Unforgettable Option: Book a hot air ballon ride with a tour operator in town.
+Be aware that this can cost upwards of $300-$400 USDs but the views, oh the views, are worth it.

 Where Should I Watch The Sunrise in Bagan?